 More information is available on the street sweeping page.

 Residents should never blow, rake, sweep or dump leaves or other yard debris into the street with the expectation that the material will be swept up.
 Not only has the frequency of street sweeping been reduced, but leaves can clog storm drains, creating flooding problems and traffic hazards.
 Instead, put leaves and other vegetation into yard debris carts for curbside pickup.
 Coupons are available during the fall for free leaf disposal at four drop-off locations.

 Who is responsible for sidewalk repairs?

-Clark County code requires property owners to keep sidewalks abutting their property in "good order and repair."
+Clark County Code 12.26, Sidewalk Maintenance and Repair, requires property owners to keep sidewalks abutting their property in "good order and repair."
 If a sidewalk needing repair is along county property, the work will be added to our repair list.

 Why do I sometimes see different colors of spray paint on the road?

 Paint is used to mark underground utilities, typically prior to some type of construction, with each color representing a different utility.
 State law, RCW 19.122.030(3), requires that underground utilities be marked prior to any excavation.